 The Act implemented a number of key reforms to the committee system including the establishment of a number of portfolio committees under Standing Orders to cover all areas of government activity, examine Appropriation Bills, other legislation and public accounts and public works.

 Membership of committees

-The Parliamentary Crime and Misconduct Committee has four Government Members and three non-Government Members.
+The Parliamentary Crime and Corruption Committee has four Government Members and three non-Government Members.

 Just as Parliament is open to the public, so also (with a few exceptions) are parliamentary committee proceedings.
 When committees conduct inquiries and call for public submissions, notices of inquiry and times and dates of hearings appear in the local press.

 Public servants are frequently called to appear before parliamentary committees.
 This allows open review of the Government decision making process and provides departmental officers with an opportunity to explain activities and programs.
 This process also gives the committee valuable information in response to their questioning.

 Committee staff are available to assist witnesses, clarify issues of concern and assist with any inquiries regarding the work of a committee.

 After the second reading debate concludes, the bill is referred to committees for examination.
 From 1994 to 2010, there were six estimates committees, titled A to F, holding hearings over six days.
 From 2011, as part of reforms to the committee system, budget estimates are referred to the relevant portfolio committee for examination.

 Ministers and senior departmental staff, are required to answer questions from committee members during public hearings regarding their portfolio's proposed expenditures.
 Other Members, with the leave of the committee, are also allowed to seek information.

 When the committee's hearings are completed the Members meet, discuss the information gained and compile a final report.
 A committee Member can provide a statement of reservation or a dissenting report.
 The final report is tabled in Parliament and debated by the whole House prior to being adopted.